-This online textbook is being released chapter-by-chapter during the fall semester of 2017.
-The complete book will be available for purchase in December 2017.
+This online textbook is being released chapter-by-chapter during 2017.
+The complete book will be available for purchase in the spring 2018 semester.

 This textbook is suitable for a one semester undergraduate course in compilers.
 Guided by this book, students can undertake construction of a compiler which accepts a C-like language and produces working X86 code.
 The textbook and materials have been developed by Prof. Douglas Thain as part of the CSE 40243 compilers class at the University of Notre Dame.